 Keeping the aforementioned factors into account, there are several strategies that can help you run the patient recruitment process in the most efficient way possible.

 Furthermore, it is important to have someone to take ownership of the entire process throughout the study.
-It is relatively easy to disconnect the different stages of patient recruitment, for example, by leaving screening to someone who is collaborating with early implementation, and assigning recruitment efforts to someone else later.
+It is relatively easy to disconnect the different clinical trial recruitment strategies, for example, by leaving screening to someone who is collaborating with early implementation, and assigning recruitment efforts to someone else later.
 Instead, you should aim to have one manager in charge of this one process.

-Having a well-thought-out early feasibility study is perhaps the most important step of the planning stage.
+Having a well-thought-out, early clinical trial feasibility study is perhaps the most important step of the planning stage.
 This stage will define the methods the study will use and select all the starting sites – which in turn, will directly affect the number of patients available to you.

 At this stage, you should address:

-Investigators and researchers involved in the biomedical industry often jokingly quote “Muench’s Third Law”².
+Investigators and researchers involved in the biomedical industry often jokingly quote “Muench’s Third Law”² when asked about patient recruitment strategies in clinical trials.
 This law states that, in order to get the number of actual eligible patients available, you should take the number that you think you have and divide it by 10.

 Although exaggerated, this describes a common trend in many clinical studies: in order to ensure that they will have enough patients ready before the deadline, many project managers use a “wide funnel” and attempt to enrol as many people as possible, hoping some will stick until the end: